novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add lbs per acre**      | 240   | 180       | 120      | 60    | 0       | 0 |

-Taking average values for P and K we can use N 100 P 100 K 120 per acre (of per 43560 square feet).
+Taking average values for P and K we can use N 100 P 100 K 120 per acre (aka 43560 square feet).

 Scaled down to a 100 SF garden, the values are:

  0.23 lbs Nitrogen, 0.23 lbs Phosphorus, 0.275 lbs of Potassium.

-Now that we know the lbs required of each NPK, now determine the amount of fertilizer equivelent.
+Now that we know the lbs required of each value of NPK, now determine the amount of fertilizer equivalent.

 📚 Utilize this tool and input your fertilizer and  NPK values required (i.e. the table above) [https://aesl.ces.uga.edu/soil/fertcalc/](https://aesl.ces.uga.edu/soil/fertcalc/)